 That might just be one of the best experiences in Barcelona!

-After the game is finished in half-an-hour, the crowd will empty the venue without any problems.
+After the game is finished in half-an-hour, the crowd will empty the venue with no problems.

 7. Admire Gaudí’s Iconic Works at Sagrada Familia and Park Güell, Barcelona

 The church’s facade is full of intricate details that will surely take your breath away.
-It has been under construction for over 100 years and is not expected to be completed for another 5 to 10 years.
+It has been under construction for over 100 years!
+Interestingly, it won’t be completed for another 5 to 10 years, either.

 Park Güell, on the other hand, is also another famous attraction in Barcelona created by Gaudí.
 It’s a beautiful sight to behold with all its varying shapes, colors, and styles.